mykavr/ai-academy-homework-4/README.md

 1. Process smaller files or split large files
 2. Reduce chunk size in configuration
 3. Use a smaller embedding model
+4. Use lightweight commands (stats, clear) which don't load heavy models
-4. Close other applications to free memory
+5. Close other applications to free memory

 ### Empty or Poor Quality Answers